pablodiazjorge/crud-frontend/README.md

 The backend is implemented using **Spring Boot** and handles all REST API endpoints for the CRUD operations.
 Ensure the backend is running before starting the frontend.

-To set-up the backend check this repository: https://github.com/pablodiazjorge/crud-basic-backend
+To set up the backend, check this repository: https://github.com/pablodiazjorge/crud-advanced-backend

 ---